Spinal-Tap369/Metamazium/README.md

 - Update - Since implementing the architecture of SNAIL would mean having a time complexity of O(n)<sup>2</sup>, working on implementing a self attention mechanism which would theoretically have a linear time complexity.
 Created a LSTM model to serve as the base line and to test a ppo training loop.

 NOTE - The original metamaze https://github.com/PaddlePaddle/MetaGym/tree/master/metagym/metamaze uses Gym which is no longer supported.
-I've adapted the discrete 3d maze for gymnasium and it has some more changes to enable the agent to carry over memory across trials.
+I've adapted the discrete 3d maze for gymnasium and it has some more changes to enable the agent to carry over memory across a trial.